Home

 How to apply for a credit card in 7 easy steps.

-1) Apply for credit a credit card by assembling a list of banks from whom you will request application forms.
+1) Apply for a visa credit card by assembling a list of banks from whom you will request application forms.
 Sometimes it’s easier to get credit cards in the state you live in; the very large national banks are generally aggressive in seeking new accounts.
 Don't overlook savings and loan companies as well as credit unions in which you qualify for membership.

-2) Apply for a credit card by requesting a application form for Visa and MasterCard accounts, either by telephone or in writing.
+2) Apply for a student credit card by requesting a application form for Visa and MasterCard accounts, either by telephone or in writing.
 Be certain to request information pertaining to finance charges and fees, because these are points often not included in the application.
 You will need this information to evaluate the institution’s credit card policies.

 3) Obtain your credit report from the credit bureaus used by the credit card issuer to whom you are applying.